easyapi-web/easyapi-web.github.io/docs/configuration/local-file-config.md

 Create a file named `.easy.api.config` in your project root directory.
 EasyApi will automatically load this file.

+You can also use YAML format with the following file names:

+- `.easy.api.config` — Properties format (default)
+- `.easy.api.yml` — YAML format
+- `.easy.api.yaml` — YAML format

 ## Config File Location

 EasyApi searches for configuration files in the following order:

-1. `.easy.api.config` in the module directory
+1. `.easy.api.config` / `.easy.api.yml` / `.easy.api.yaml` in the module directory
-2. `.easy.api.config` in the project root directory
+2. `.easy.api.config` / `.easy.api.yml` / `.easy.api.yaml` in the project root directory
 3. IDE settings (Preferences > Other Settings > EasyApi)
 4. Built-in recommended configuration